lillyxcko/React-Notebook/5-Handy-Concepts.md

     )
 }
 ```
-You may access the prop in the Component you can access properties by: `{props.setup}` as usual.
+When accessing the prop in the Component you can access properties by: `{props.setup}` as usual.